 Here are the events you should know about and the steps to get ready for the changes.

-- Meet with AP teachers and counselors to discuss the 2019-20 changes to AP.
+- Meet with AP teachers and counselors to discuss the AP 2019-20 changes.

-- Update course catalogs and school web pages.
+- Update information about AP Exam registration in course catalogs and school web pages.

 - Begin communicating new AP Exam ordering deadlines, policies, and fees to students and parents.

-- Connect AP teachers with overview videos on new AP resources and annual processes.
+- Connect AP teachers and the AP coordinator with overview videos on new AP resources and annual processes.

 - Before summer break, meet with AP teachers and the AP coordinator to remind them of the changes.

-- Don’t forget to communicate AP Exam registration policies and deadlines to homeschooled students and other students who may wish to test at your school.
+- Don’t forget to communicate AP Exam registration policies and deadlines to homeschooled students, self-study students, and any other students who wish to test at your school.
+If you send students elsewhere to test, make sure they receive instructions for registering for exams at the place where they test.

-- Ensure that the Course Audit Form is approved for any new 2019-20 AP course.
+- Ensure the Course Audit Form is approved by your designated Course Audit administrator for any new 2019-20 AP course.

 - Look for an email and mailing containing the access code your AP coordinator will need to initially log in to the registration and ordering system.